 Nitric Oxide (NO) is neither a mineral nor a vitamin.
 It is a gas produced when a group of enzymes in the body break down the amino acid Arginine.
 NO contains one atom of Nitrogen and one of Oxygen and is mainly involved in intra-cellular communication.
 In other words, it is a key signalling molecule in human health that acts in many tissues to regulate a diverse range of physiological and cellular processes.
 Nitric Oxide can act as a hormone, a neurotransmitter and an intracellular messenger.
 It is required for key physiological functions within our body.

-The role of Nitric Oxide in a variety of biological processes in the body appears to be of great importance therefore deficiency of NO is now associated with cardiovascular disease, inflammatory disease, male erectile dysfunction, extreme fatigue and physical weakness.
+The role of Nitric Oxide in a variety of biological processes in the body appears to be of great importance.
+For example, NO has been shown to play a role in the immune system.
+Certain immune cells produce NO to help in destroying and removing foreign bacteria.
+Additionally, NO plays a role in the cardiovascular system – it is critical to the widening of the blood vessels, muscle relaxation, and the regulation of blood pressure.
+Deficiency of NO is now associated with cardiovascular disease, inflammatory disease, male erectile dysfunction, extreme fatigue and physical weakness.
 Hence, it is essential that the cells produce adequate amount of this gas within our bodies.